gabrielmatteojones/apex/_posts/2024-07-05-Analysis-of-Duplicates-North-Carolina-Voting-Registration-data.md

 #### *“The average duplicate rate within healthcare organizations is 18%”- Verato*

-Our solution delivers a powerful impact on healthcare organizations by:
+Our solution can deliver a powerful impact on healthcare organizations by:

 1.  **Protecting Patient Safety:** By eliminating duplicate records, we ensure that healthcare professionals have access to accurate and complete patient information, minimizing the risk of adverse events.
 2.  **Optimizing Operational Efficiency:** Our automated solution streamlines data management processes, freeing up valuable time and resources for healthcare staff.